Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 In the Sequence diagram below you can see how the data would flow between XM and CDP in each of the scenarios.

-![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when identifying users from a server-side request.][8]
+![Sequence diagram showing the flow of data between Sitecore XM & Sitecore SmartHub CDP when identifying users from a server-side request.][8]

 ## Use Case #4: Track goals & conversions on the web channel
 A CDP allows for experiences that leverage it to register custom goals and actions as users interact with them.
 This gives the ability to track specific metrics that are important to your business, while also allowing for reporting regarding conversion and for the ability to create web and full stack experiences designed to increase the level of conversion over time.